 |ZIP||zip, docx, xlsx, pptx, odt, ods, odp, odg, odi, odf, odc, odm, ott, otg, otp, ots, otc, oti, otf, oth|

-Recovering Lost Files using Windows File Recovery
+Recovering Lost or Deleted Files using Windows File Recovery

 Windows File Recovery may not be the best tool available online for recovering lost/permanently deleted files but it does work.
 Plus it is created by Microsoft and nobody knows Windows better than Microsoft.
 So, we might see some improvements to Windows File Recovery tool in near future.
 You can check more details and FAQs here.